climage/Raindrops/Raindrops_game/Readme.txt

 Create a Catcher Class

+Create a Poison Class

-Make a CheckCatcher Function in Raindrops class so when the catcher intersects with the raindrops, it will stop.
+Make a CheckCatcher Function in Catcher class so when the catcher intersects with both types of raindrops, it will stop.

-After a raindrop is stopped, the score will increase.
+After a raindrop is caught, the score will increase by 2 but if a poisonous (green) raindrop is caught, the score will decrease by 3.

 If the raindrop is caught, the raindrops will disappear.